-Individual interrupted sutures also brings a limited quantity of tissue towards the closure margin – and thus in friable tissue it has a higher tendency to “pull through” when tying the knot.
+Individual interrupted sutures also bring a limited quantity of tissue towards the closure margin – and thus in friable tissue it has a higher tendency to “pull through” when tying the knot.

 It is usually not the end of the world if one interrupted suture should loosen or dehisce as the remainder of the interrupted sutures will keep the wound closed.
-Thus often one would not even have to replace a single interrupted suture if it loosens up so long as the resulting dehiscence is minimal and not in a critical area.
+One would not even have to replace a single interrupted suture if it loosens up so long as the resulting dehiscence is minimal and not in a critical area.

-Interrupted sutures will also give a good result in curved and non-linear wounds/incisions and unlike running sutures it will not distort the form of the wound.
+Interrupted sutures will also give a good result in curved and non-linear wounds/incisions.
+Unlike running sutures it will not distort the form of the wound.

-Interrupted sutures offers the highest level of control over wound closure and thus the result.
-If you perceive that a specific suture is not ideally placed you can remove it and place it in a better position, unlike the running/continuous sutures where you may need to redo the entire running suture if the result is not pleasing.
+Interrupted sutures offer the highest level of control over wound closure and the result.
+If you perceive that a specific suture is not ideally placed you can remove it and place it in a better position, unlike the running/continuous sutures where you may need to redo the entire running suture.
 With the interrupted suture you have excellent control over the level of wound eversion.

-An unfortunate downside of using an interrupted suture is that the operator has to push the needle through healthy skin adjacent to the wound margins with the possibility of leaving needle marks as a visible row of small scars on either side (cross hatching suture marks) next to the wound margin.
+An unfortunate downside of using an interrupted suture is that the operator has to push the needle through healthy skin adjacent to the wound margins.
+This brings with it the possibility of leaving needle marks in the form of a visible row of small scars on either side (cross hatching suture marks) next to the wound margin.
 In esthetically sensitive areas, like the face, a surgeon will remove stitches/sutures by day 4 or 5 and secure the wound with Steri-Strips for another couple of days in an effort to avoid cross hatching scars.
-Do not leave interrupted facial sutures in for longer than 7 days!
+Do not leave interrupted facial sutures in for longer than 7 days.

 Interrupted sutures with buried knots

-Use the interrupted sutures with buried knots in sensitive areas.
-For example, when suturing a laceration of the tongue.
-Do this to avoid irritating the tongue with the 2 free ends left by a normal interrupted suture.
+In sensitive areas, like a tongue laceration, use the interrupted sutures with buried knots.
+This technique will avoid irritating the area with the 2 free ends left by a normal interrupted suture.
 Keep in mind that the knots may take a bit longer to resorb due to the increased amount of suture material left inside the wound.
-Always use absorbable sutures when using this technique!
+Always use absorbable sutures when using this technique.

-The subcutaneous suture is very much similar to the interrupted sutures with buried knots, but it is placed in the depth of the tissue in a surgical or traumatic wound.
+The subcutaneous suture is similar to the interrupted sutures with buried knots, but it is placed in the depth of the tissue in a surgical or traumatic wound.
 This suturing technique is primarily used to eliminate dead space in the depth of a wound.
-By default, always use absorbable sutures when using this technique!
+By default, always use absorbable sutures when using this technique

 Step-by-step guide to placing simple sutures